 Under existing departmental by-laws, and by tradition, the Department Meeting sets policy and makes decisions in the most significant areas of the life of the department.
 (Certain decision-making powers are vested, by departmental by-laws or by university-wide regulations, in the Department Chair or in specific committees; the Department Meeting may act in an advisory capacity in those instances, but it does not then actually make decisions.)

 In addition to the caucuses and the Department Meeting, the department is structured with several "officers" and a number of both standing and ad hoc committees.
 The officers of the department have formal status and, among other things, serve to connect the department to other parts of the University.
 Foremost among these officers is the Department Chair, who handles the departmental budget and a variety of other administrative tasks, and who connects the department to the Dean of the College of Social and Behavioral Sciences.
-The Chair serves in an ex officio capacity on most committees and chairs the Department Meeting.
-The Chair is also the person who hears complaints and problems from the various people associated with the department and who generally tries to keep the entire operation running smoothly.
+The Associate Chair works with the chair on these tasks, providing support and assistance.

 The two other major officers are the Graduate Program Director (GPD), who works with graduate students, maintains their files, and connects with the Graduate School; and the Director of Undergraduate Studies (DUGS).
-Other officers include: the Department Honors Coordinator, the Graduate Admissions Director, and the Faculty Union representative, the Affirmative Action Officer.
+Other officers include: the Graduate Admissions Director (GAD), the Chief Undergraduate Advisor (CUA) and the Department Human Subjects Review Officer.

 Ad hoc committees are formed whenever a particular task needs doing.
-For example, ad hoc committees handle such matters as the periodic review of the curriculum and of major requirements and hiring of new faculty.
+For example, ad hoc committees handle such matters as the hiring of new faculty.
 Student members, from the caucuses, are asked to join such committees.